-Free Speech For People has filed a lawsuit in Pennsylvania state court challenging the use of the insecure, unreliable ExpressVote XL voting machines.
+Free Speech For People filed a lawsuit in Pennsylvania state court challenging the use of the insecure, unreliable ExpressVote XL voting machines.
 The lawsuit, filed against Secretary of the Commonwealth Kathy Boockvar with the pro bono assistance of the law firm Baker Hostetler LLP, argues that the ExpressVote XL does not meet legal requirements for voting machines under the Pennsylvania Election Code, and use of it violates voting rights under the Pennsylvania Constitution.
 The plaintiffs are the National Election Defense Coalition, the Pennsylvania-based Citizens for Better Elections, and a group of individual Pennsylvania voters.

 Key Facts

 Caption National Election Defense Coalition v.
-Boockvar
+Schmidt (previously Boockvar)

 Court Commonwealth Court of Pennsylvania